skipjack/react-banner/src/site/content/headroom.md

 React Banner does not provide any built-in "sticky-ness" but can easily be integrated with things like [React Headroom][1] to achieve this behavior.
+In fact, that's exactly what we're using to implement the behavior on this site -- try scrolling on any page and notice how the banner fixes and unfixes itself to and from the top of the page.

 ## Basic Setup

-Going forward with our simple example, you would simply `npm install react-headroom --save` and update the code as such:
+Going forward with our original example, you would `npm install react-headroom --save` and update the code as such:

 ```javascript
 import React from 'react'